 The way you onboard, track and maintain employee files should treat employees and their information with respect and confidentiality.
 There are also legal requirements to which employers must adhere.
 Here are some examples to keep in mind:

-• Compliance: They may not be pretty, but companies need the required posters hung in appropriate places so employees can easily see the information.
+- Compliance: They may not be pretty, but companies need the required posters hung in appropriate places so employees can easily see the information.
 These posters describe things like wages, hours and workers’ compensation information to name just a few.
 Certain policies need to be updated and circulated annually, such as the anti-harassment policy.
-Other policies require trainings.
+Other policies require training sessions.
 It’s important to know about the compliance laws and to follow them at work.
 It’s also necessary to know which policies are applicable to remote workers and that you have a plan for tracking cooperation.

 6. No off-boarding process